Clubs, networks and associations

 The Civil Engineering Students Association aims to provide Civil Engineering students with opportunities to develop networks with other students and the professional industry.
 Find out more.

-The Engineering Postgraduate Society is dedicated to supporting postgraduate Engineering students.
+The Engineering Postgraduate Student Association is dedicated to supporting postgraduate Engineering students.
 Find out more.

 The Engineering Revue is a variety stage show put on (and performed in exclusively) by Faculty of Engineering students.
 Visit their Facebook page.
 Find out more.

 E-STOC provides a forum for Engineering students to engage in open discussions with some of the most difficult and interesting concepts/challenges of the Christian faith, where all opinions are welcomed.
 Find out more.

 Engineers Without Borders is an organisation of professional and student engineers with a focus on sustainable development.
 Find out more.

 IEEE student branch

 The Institute of Electrical and Electronics Engineers (IEEE) is an organisation of technical professionals in the areas of electrical engineering, electronics and computing.
 Find out more.